dkosmari/calibrate-joystick/README.md

     - `pkg-config`

-- [gtkmm-3.0](http://gtkmm.org): usually available as a package in your distro (you need the "devel" package.)
+- [gtkmm-3.0](http://gtkmm.org): usually available as a package in your distro (you need the "dev" or "devel" package.)

 - [libevdev](http://www.freedesktop.org/wiki/Software/libevdev): usually available as a
-  package in your distro (you need the "devel" package.)
+  package in your distro (you need the "dev" or "devel" package.)

-- [libgudev](http://wiki.gnome.org/Projects/libgudev): usually available as a package in your distro (you need the "devel" package.)
+- [libgudev](http://wiki.gnome.org/Projects/libgudev): usually available as a package in your distro (you need the "dev" or "devel" package.)

 ### Instructions